 A few conservative speakers on Myspace told me about snopes.com <http://snopes.com/> a few months ago and I took it upon myself to do a little research to find out if it was true.
 Well, I found out for myself that it is true.
 This website is backing Obama and is covering up for him.
 They will say anything that makes him look bad is a hoax and they also tell lies on the other side about McCain and Palin.

 Anyway just FYI please don't use Snopes.com anymore for fact checking and make your friends aware of their political leanings as well.
 Many people still think Snopes.com is neutral and they can be trusted as factual.
 We need to make sure everyone is aware that that is a hoax in itself.

-It's doubly ironic that such a scurrilous attack should be mounted against the oldest and most respected fact-checking site on the Internet at the denouement of an election year (2008) marked from beginning to end by unrestrained smear-mongering, much of which it fell to Snopes.com to debunk.
+It's doubly ironic that an attack like this should be mounted against the oldest and most respected fact-checking site on the Internet at the denouement of an election year (2008) marked from beginning to end by unrestrained smear-mongering, much of which it fell to Snopes.com to debunk.

 First off, it's clear that whoever wrote this piece made it up as they went along.
-Anyone who has spent even a few minutes browsing Snopes.com knows that the website is owned by two people, not one.
-They are husband and wife David and Barbara Mikkelson of southern California.
-This is stated on the website and has been common knowledge for quite some time.
+Anyone who has spent even a few minutes browsing Snopes.com knows that the website is owned by two people, not one, husband and wife David and Barbara Mikkelson of southern California.
+This is stated on the website and has been common knowledge since the website's inception.